Street Fighter Alpha 2: Ports

 The Saturn and PlayStation ports both received praise for their faithfulness to their arcade counterpart, large selection of characters, and replacement of the easily exploited chain combo system from the original Street Fighter Alpha.
-Some critics, while acknowledging that the 2D fighting game genre was outdated, held Street Fighter Alpha 2 to be equal or even superior to any of the 3D fighting games then on the market.
+Some critics, while acknowledging that the 2D fighting genre was dated, held Street Fighter Alpha 2 to be equal or even superior to any of the 3D fighting games on the market at the time.
 The Saturn version tied with the PlayStation version of Tomb Raider for Electronic Gaming Monthly's "Game of the Month".
-Though EGM never reviewed the PlayStation version of Alpha 2, in an overview of fighting games released in 1996 Sushi-X commented, "Both the Saturn and PlayStation versions are great, but the Saturn version has a few advantages", citing frames of animation that were missing from the PlayStation version and the Saturn-exclusive illustrations mode.
-The following year EGM named the Saturn version the 36th best console video game of all time, saying they chose the Saturn version specifically due to its superior graphics.
+Though EGM never reviewed the PlayStation version of Alpha 2, in an overview of fighting games released in 1996, Sushi-X commented, "Both the Saturn and PlayStation versions are great, but the Saturn version has a few advantages", citing frames of animation that were missing from the PlayStation version and the Saturn-exclusive illustrations mode.
+The following year, EGM named the Saturn version the 36th best console video game of all time, saying they chose the Saturn version specifically due to its superior graphics.

 The Saturn port was also a commercial success, selling over 400,000 units in Japan.

-The Super NES version was much less well-received, with reviews commenting that the sound quality is exceptionally poor, the animation is choppy, and the overambitious graphics cause the game to play at an agonizingly slow speed, compounded by bouts of slowdown when performing special moves.
+The Super NES version was much less well-received, with reviews commenting that the sound quality is exceptionally poor, the animation is choppy, and the overambitious graphics cause the game to play at a slow speed, compounded by bouts of slowdown when performing special moves.
 Shawn Smith and Dan Hsu of Electronic Gaming Monthly deemed it the worst Street Fighter game for the Super NES.
-Most critics were more forgiving, concluding that despite the port's flaws it was a decent buy for gamers who did not own a Saturn or PlayStation.
-IGN ranked the game 96th on their "Top 100 SNES Games of All Time" saying the game pushed the limits of the SNES and so had to make some compromises, and concluded: "But it's hard to fault the effort, and that's why it deserves this rank and recognition."
-In 2018, Complex listed the game 71st in their "The Best Super Nintendo Games of All Time" saying the game had loading times before the fights and graphics that were not as good as on the other ports, concluding, "Nonetheless, the gameplay was still on point, and the bells and whistles were pretty amazing for an SNES game.
+Most critics were more forgiving, concluding that despite the port's flaws, it was a decent buy for gamers who did not own a Saturn or PlayStation.
+IGN ranked the game 96th on their list of the "Top 100 SNES Games of All Time", saying it pushed the limits of the SNES and had to make some compromises, and concluded: "But it's hard to fault the effort, and that's why it deserves this rank and recognition."
+In 2018, Complex listed the game 71st in their list of "The Best Super Nintendo Games of All Time", saying that it had loading times before the fights and graphics that were not as good as on the other ports, but stating that "Nonetheless, the gameplay was still on point, and the bells and whistles were pretty amazing for an SNES game.
 We loved it."